152 mm howitzer M1909/30: Development and production history

-From the late 1920s the RKKA sought to upgrade its World War I-era artillery pieces.
+From the late 1920s, the RKKA sought to upgrade its World War I-era artillery pieces.
 One of the modernized weapons was the 152 mm howitzer M1909, initially designed by the French arms manufacturer Schneider.
-After a number of experiments it was determined that the muzzle velocity of the piece could be increased to about 395 m/s (further increase could result in a damage to the carriage).
+After several experiments it was determined that the muzzle velocity of the piece could be increased to about 395 m/s (further increase could result in damage to the carriage).
 In 1930 at the Bolshevik Plant, the gun was experimentally fitted with a muzzle brake.

-In 1930-1931, the Perm plant developed a modernization project.
+In 1930–1931, the Perm plant developed a modernization project.
 Initially, the only element of the project was lengthening the chamber to 340 mm (upgraded barrels received a mark "lengthened chamber").
 In late production pieces minor changes in breechblock, cradle and elevation mechanism were introduced.
 Some pieces also had their wooden wheels replaced by steel ones with rubber tires.
 The modernized weapon was officially adopted as 152-mm howitzer model 1909/30.

 The M1909/30 was a typical short-barrel howitzer, intended mostly for shooting with elevations from +20° to +41°, using separately loaded ammunition.
 The gun had interrupted screw breechblock; hydraulic recoil buffer and hydro-pneumatic recuperator were both mounted under the barrel.
 The carriage was of single trail type with limited traverse and, typically, unsprung wooden wheels (some pieces produced from 1937 had metal wheels with solid rubber tires).
 With the gun was issued limber, which had either wooden or metal wheels.

 From 1931 to 1941 the Perm plant delivered 2,188 pieces.